mikerenfro/beamer-template-pearc24/README.md

 4. Opened Preview, **File / New from Clipboard**, resulted in a 13.35 × 7.5 inch document.
 5. **File / Save**, named as `pearc24-background.pdf`.

+Orange color for thumbprint logo is around RGB (230, 153, 72).
+Blue color for slogan and contrast bar is RGB (37, 50, 130).

 ![](pearc24-background-sample.png)

 Unrelated to the background image, going to use Karol Działowski's `scratch-example.tex` contents as a stress test for various types of slide content.
 I'll need to adjust it for a 16:9 aspect ratio, however, as that's what PEARC provided.